crystal-ruby/pages/soml/soml.md

 title: Salama object machine language
 ---

+### Disclaimer

+The som Language was a stepping stone: it will go.
+The basic idea is good and will stay, but the parser, and thus it's existence as a standalone language, will go.

+What will remain is traditionally called an intermediate representation.
+Basically the layer into which the soml compiler compiles to.
+As such these documents will be rewritten soon.

 #### Top down designed language

 Soml is a language that is designed to be compiled into, rather than written, like other languages.
 It is the base for a higher system, designed for the needs to compile ruby.
-It is not an endeavour to abstract from a lower level, like other system languages, namely off course c.
+It is not an endeavor to abstract from a lower level, like other system languages, namely off course c.

 Still it is a system language, or an object machine language, so almost as low level a